MrTuge123/League_of_Legends_Analysis/README.md

 ## Introduction

 In this project, we explore whether in-game features at the 25 minute cutoff can accurately predict the outcome (win/loss) of League of Legends matches.
-Our dataset consists of approximately **868** matches in 2024 sourced from OraclesElixir, which is a public dataset under Riot Games, containing information on champion selections, team compositions, player roles, and match metadata.
+Our full dataset consists of approximately **9800** matches in 2024 sourced from OraclesElixir, which is a public dataset under Riot Games, containing information on champion selections, team compositions, player roles, and match metadata.

 - **Central Question:** Can a classification model leverage in-game kills, gold, experience information at the 25 minute checkpoint to predict the game result?
 - **Motivation:** Predictive insights can inform esports strategy and enhance spectator engagement by offering data-driven match forecasts.
 - **Dataset Details:**
-  - **Rows:** 1736, 2 rows per game
+  - **Rows:** 117600, 2 rows per game
-  - **Features:**
+  - **Relavant Features:**
+    - `gameid`: A unique identifier for each game
-    - `goldat25`: Team's total gold collected by minute 25
+    - `goldat25`: Team’s total gold collected by minute 25
-    - `xpat25`: Team's total experience points gained by minute 25
+    - `xpat25`: Team’s total experience points gained by minute 25
-    - `csat25`: Team's total creep score (minion kills) by minute 25
+    - `csat25`: Team’s total creep score (minion kills) by minute 25
-    - `opp_goldat25`: Opponent team's total gold at minute 25
-    - `opp_xpat25`: Opponent team's total experience at minute 25
-    - `opp_csat25`: Opponent team's total creep score at minute 25
     - `killsat25`: Total kills achieved by the team by minute 25
+    - `assistsat25`: Total assists by the team by minute 25
+    - `deathsat25`: Total deaths suffered by the team by minute 25
+    - `opp_goldat25`: Opponent team’s total gold collected by minute 25
+    - `opp_xpat25`: Opponent team’s total experience points gained by minute 25
+    - `opp_csat25`: Opponent team’s total creep score by minute 25
     - `opp_killsat25`: Total kills achieved by the opponent team by minute 25
+    - `opp_assistsat25`: Total assists by the opponent team by minute 25
+    - `opp_deathsat25`: Total deaths suffered by the opponent team by minute 25
+    - `golddiffat25`: Gold difference at minute 25 (`goldat25 – opp_goldat25`)
+    - `xpdiffat25`: Experience difference at minute 25 (`xpat25 – opp_xpat25`)
+    - `csdiffat25`: Creep score difference at minute 25 (`csat25 – opp_csat25`)

   - **Target Variable:** `result` (win = 1, loss = 0)
-  - **Relevance:** Accurate prediction models support coaches and analysts in optimizing in-game decisions and contribute to the broader field of sports analytics.
+  - **Relevance:** Accurate prediction models support coaches and analysts in optimizing in‑game decisions and contribute to the broader field of sports analytics.
 ---

 ## Data Cleaning and Exploratory Data Analysis